mnik01/litebook/README.md

 ### Roadmap

-- add support for conrolls of component props
+- Add support for conrolls of component props
-- move `import '../src/index.css';` line from template to stdin.
+- Move `import '../src/index.css';` line from template to stdin.
 Ask about tailwind css from user via cli
-- write storybook like appearence
+- Write storybook like appearence
 - Error handling
+- Support of `.md` and `.mdx` files
+- Support for Vue and Svelte
+- Resize of canvas section